Call to Glory

 The show focuses on USAF pilot Colonel Raynor Sarnac (Craig T. Nelson) and his family, living near Edwards Air Force Base, where Sarnac was stationed during the early 1960s.

 Heavily promoted during ABC's broadcast of the 1984 Summer Olympics, the pilot episode was aired August 13, 1984.
 The first episode is related to the U-2 flights over Cuba during the 1962 Cuban Missile Crisis.
 During its production run, the show came to focus more on the loneliness experienced by wife Vanessa Sarnac (Cindy Pickett) while stationed on base and what she and the family would do to spend time in productive pursuits while enduring the Antelope Valley's isolation from civilization.

 The series also stars Elisabeth Shue in one of her early roles as the eldest Sarnac child, daughter Jackie.
 Also appearing in the series was David Lain Baker as Tom Bonelli; Baker would later become one of the judges on the competition show Forged in Fire.
+Other recurring characters include General Hampton (J.D.
+Cannon) and Lillie (Priscilla Pointer); and, less frequently, Christopher McDonald as Captain Riley.

+Other actors who appeared in individual episodes include Jon Cedar, Anthony Edwards, Alan Fudge, John Fujioka, Courtney Gains, David Graf, Bruce Gray, Bradley Gregg, Malcolm-Jamal Warner, Lance LeGault, Jane Lillig, Dennis Lipscomb, Lin McCarthy, Read Morgan, J.A.
+Preston, and G. D. Spradlin.